We’re hiring a Ucluelet Field School Coordinator.

-The Raincoast Education Society (established 2000) is a non-profit organization based in Tofino, BC with a mandate to shape an environmentally sustainable future for the Clayoquot and Barkley Sound region through education and community stewardship.
-We seek to accomplish our mission through a broad range of high-quality educational and research programs focused on the natural environment, cultures, and communities of the Clayoquot and Barkley Sound region.
+The Raincoast Education Society (RES) is a non-profit organization based out of Ucluelet, BC with a mandate to shape an environmentally sustainable future for the Clayoquot and Barkley Sound region through education and community stewardship.
+We seek to accomplish our mission through a broad range of high-quality educational and research programs focused on the natural environment, cultures, and the communities of the Clayoquot and Barkley Sound region.

 This is a full-time (37.5 hours/week), year-round position based in Ucluelet, B.C.
-This is a salaried position, with a range of $38,000 – $40,000 per year depending on experience.
-The start date for this position will be in the spring of 2020.
+This is a salaried position, with a range of $38,000 – $42,000 per year depending on experience.
+The start date for this position will be in October of 2022.
 The candidate will be responsible for securing housing and ensuring a reliable means of transportation.

 Primary roles and responsibilities will include: